teadytopblogger9/notes/README.md

 - Today's programming wisdom is to always prioritize your time and focus on the most important tasks.
 This means breaking down your project into smaller, manageable tasks and prioritizing them based on their impact on your overall goal.
 By doing this, you can ensure that you are making progress towards your goal and not getting sidetracked by less important details.

 Another piece of wisdom for programmers is never to be afraid to ask for help.
 If you come across a problem or don't understand a concept, reach out to your colleagues, friends, or online communities.
 There is always someone willing to help, and by asking for assistance, it can save you hours or even days of wasted time.
 Remember, knowledge is power, so don’t be scared to learn and grow as a programmer.

+# 2024-01-30
+- Today's programming wisdom: "Code is read far more often than it is written.
+Optimize for clarity and maintainability, not just for execution speed or brevity."

+In essence, this means that while writing efficient and concise code is important, it's equally if not more crucial to ensure your code is easily understandable and can be maintained by others (including your future self).
+Remember, the time spent deciphering complex code often outweighs the gains from a few lines saved or milliseconds shaved off runtime.
+So, always strive for clean, well-documented, and logically structured code.